 Medical Oncology for Head and Neck Cancers

 Medical oncology is a type of medicine that focuses on the prevention, diagnosis, and treatment of cancer.
 Providers who work in medical oncology prescribe “systemic therapy” for cancer.
 Systemic therapy includes medications that go throughout your body.
-These medications are different from radiation and surgery, which only target a specific part of your body.
+This is different from treatments like radiation and surgery which focus on one part of your body.

-Systemic therapies for head and neck cancer include chemotherapy, targeted therapy, and immunotherapy.
-These therapies are most often used in advanced head and neck cancers.
-They may be given before or after surgery.
+These treatments may be given before or after surgery.
 They can also be given before, during, or after radiation therapy.
+Systemic therapies are most often used in advanced head and neck cancers.

 Your treatment plan may include one medication, or a regimen.
 A regimen is a group of medications given together to treat your cancer.
 The regimen tells the provider how much of each medication you should get and how often.
 Cancers in different areas of the head and neck may be treated with different regimens.